-So moving on, right after Peter's vision it says that he had no clue what the vision even meant!
+So moving on, right after Peter's vision it actually let's us know that Peter didn't even know yet what the vision meant!

 So up to this point that meaning has not been explained out in the text.

-While Peter was trying to figure out what the vision meant, the gentile men showed up looking for him, then YHWH through his spirit told Peter do not hesitate with them because YHWH has sent them.
+So while Peter was trying to figure out what the vision meant, the gentile men showed up looking for him, then the spirit told Peter do not hesitate with them because they had been sent.

-So YHWH was saying to Peter, do not call the gentiles that have been cleansed by YHWH common or unclean!
+So understanding all of this, it was plainly saying to not call the gentiles that have been cleansed by YHWH common, defiles, or unclean!

-Those who serve YHWH are accepted by him and Yahushua the messiah cleansed ALL OF MAN of their sins and uncleanness, not only one race of man!
+All of those who serve YHWH are accepted by him and the sacrifice of Yahushua the messiah cleansed all men of their sins and uncleanness, not just only 1 race of man!

 (The Messiah did not die to cleanse pork bacon!)